© Andrew Starling

 "Do they drink lots of it?"

 "This is the pot calling the kettle black, but I can tell you the Ugandans love their alcohol.
-Put it this way, today is Sunday, we need to be off the road by late afternoon, otherwise some drunk will crash into us."
+Put it this way, today is Sunday, we need to be out of Uganda or off the road by late afternoon, otherwise some drunk will crash into us."

 Whether they'd been drinking or not, the worshippers were in a wonderful mood.
 They waved and smiled and their happiness was infectious.

 Later, the hills turned into small mountains and there were more regular trees than bananas.
 Patches of commercial oil palms produced their own monotony.
 As they drove even further west the vegetation became wilder, less influenced by mankind, the oil palms and bananas disappeared.
+They saw a sign for Kimbale National Park and ignored it.
 Angie was driving.
 This was a decent road, peppered with potholes, some the size of a bathroom, and occasionally breaking up into pure dirt – more than acceptable by African standards.